-The university's residence halls provide facilities for room and board for undergraduate and graduate men and women.
+The University's residence halls provide facilities for room and board for undergraduate and graduate men and women.
 First-year students not living with their families must live in the residence halls.
 Housing for first-year students is guaranteed through June 1.
 Residence hall contracts are made for the full academic year, from the first week of classes in August until commencement in May.

-Charges for room and board for 2010 range from \$9,233 to \$22,042 for the academic year.
+Charges for room and board for 2012 range from \$9,233 to \$22,042 for the academic year.
 When a student submits a contract for campus housing, an itemized list of available campus accommodations and rates will be provided.
-For more information, see the Housing and Residential Services Website: www.iit.edu/housing.
+For more information, see the Residence and Greek Life website: www.iit.edu/housing.